Stanley Hooker: Return to Rolls-Royce

 During his return to Rolls-Royce, Sir Stanley was part of several high-level trade missions to China.
 These led to his becoming Honorary Professor of Aeronautical Engineering at Beijing University.

 The last year of Sir Stanley Hooker's life was a brave struggle against disease.
 He was determined to complete his autobiography, and in this, as in most of his enterprises, he was successful.
 With uncanny precision he managed to put off death until the day before the actual publication of the work.
 In 1984, therefore, his autobiography was published, entitled, Not Much of an Engineer, referring to a quip that Hives had made upon seeing his qualifications (Hooker was a mathematician by training) during Hooker's job interview.

 In the late 1980s, test pilot Bill Bedford gave a talk in Christie's auction room in South Kensington in London.
 He had been the original test pilot for the Harrier at Dunsfold.
 Bedford talked about the various fighters he had flown, many of which had been powered by Hooker's engines.
 On the screen behind him, towards the end of his talk, he showed a picture of Hooker, and said, "I'll have to think about this a bit, but if I was asked who was Britain's greatest ever engineer, I'd have to decide between Brunel and Sir Stanley Hooker, but I'd probably go for Sir Stanley."

 In a television series produced by Johnathan Lewis, Sir Kenneth Keith stated: 'I always thought that Stanley was a near-genius.
 He was very, very clever and a very good engineer.
 Very good engineers are very difficult to find.
 You don't get too many in a generation or in a country.'

 Personal life

+He married Margaret Bradbury in 1937.
+On 22 February 1940 their daughter Jane Margaret Hooker was born.
+The Hon Margaret Bradbury (1911-1986) was daughter of the 1st Baron Bradbury, GCB (1872-1950), the economist.

+They divorced in 1950 and later in 1950 he married Kate Maria Pope.

-He lived at 'Orchard Hill' in Milbury Heath (off the A38).
+Towards the end of his life, Hooker lived at 'Orchard Hill' in Milbury Heath (off the A38).